maykbrito/screenboard/README.md

 npm run build
 ```

-It will give to you an file ate ./packages directory
+It will give to you a file at ./packages directory

 ## ⌨️ Shortcuts